M4tt-/devops-demo/readme.md

 ### Terraform (IAAC)

-`main.tf` declares an AWS infrastructure with the following resources:
+`terraform\main.tf` declares an AWS infrastructure with the following resources:

 - S3 bucket
 - EC2 instances (as HTTP servers)
 - Load Balancer
 - Security Groups

-`output.tf` is merely a file that outputs some details about the security group on the HTTP servers.
+`terraform\output.tf` is merely a file that outputs some details about the security group on the HTTP servers.
-`variables.tf` contains a variable for the AWS key pair used for AWS cloud authentication.
+`terraform\variables.tf` contains a variable for the AWS key pair used for AWS cloud authentication.
-`data-providers.tf` contains some AWS data sources that are referred to in `main.tf`.
+`terraform\data-providers.tf` contains some AWS data sources that are referred to in `main.tf`.

 Assuming one has an AWS account and basic configuration in place, one can get up and running with this infrastructure by carrying out the following commands: